symfony/symfony-docs/validation.rst

 ~~~~~~~

 Constraints can also be applied to the return value of a method.
 Symfony
-allows you to add a constraint to any public method whose name starts with
+allows you to add a constraint to any private, protected or public method whose name starts with
 "get", "is" or "has".
 In this guide, these types of methods are referred to
 as "getters".